Airtz/karat/README.md

 1. Spam list
     * `Channel`: channel in which the message was sent
     * `Sender`: name of the sender
-    * `p`: estimated probability of the message to be a spam
+    * `p`: estimated probability of the message being a spam
 3. Ham (non-spam) list
 4. Train the classifier to classify listed spams and hams as such and then retrieve the current log
 5. Move selected ham to the spam list (you can also double click on the item)